 Schwanke Honors Institute: Prep for College and Beyond

-During your two weeks at the University of Montana, you attend class in the morning and participate in college readiness workshops or out-of-class engagement activities in the afternoon.
+While at the University of Montana, you attend class in the morning and participate in college readiness or out-of-class activities in the afternoon.
 In the evenings, you eat in the dining hall, finish homework in your dorm room, and attend social activities.
-The weekend will include an excursion to Glacier National park.
+The program includes local field trips, community service activities, and an excursion to Glacier National Park.

 For more information or questions please contact:

 Davidson Honors College – University of Montana – Missoula, MT 59812

 Here are a few of the experiences you will have this summer in the Schwanke Honors Institute coordinated by the Davidson Honors College (DHC):